Before we jump into the best practices for composing top tier Git commit messages, let’s start with a quick refresher on what a commit is in Git.

 Commit History

 A record of all the commits included in a project is called the commit history and can be accessed in a variety of ways depending on what Git tools you use.
-Accessing the commit history using GitKraken Desktop can be done by running git log
+Accessing the commit history using GitKraken Client can be done by running git log

 in the built-in CLI, or by simply viewing the GUI’s central commit graph.